davidcalikes/Late-Gigs/docs/README.md

 * Create a new app giving your app a unique name.

-* Click on the settings tab scrolling down to the 'Config Vars' section and set up the apps environment variables here.
+* Click on the settings tab scrolling down to the 'Config Vars' section and set up the apps environment variables.
 Click on the option to reveal the config vars and type CREDS into the 'key' input.
 You will then have to paste the contents of the creds.json file into the input labelled 'VALUE'

-* Next click 'Buildpacks' and add the 'Python' buildpack then the 'Node.js' bulid pack strictly in that order.
+* Next click 'Buildpacks' and add the 'Python' buildpack then the 'Node.js' bulid pack, strictly in that order.

 * Select the 'Deploy' tab next and select GitHub as the deployment method.